 For more on this topic, see our blog post: Help!
 I Know This Article Was Published In a Jewish Newspaper, But I Can’t Find It!

 This academic history journal focuses on the worldwide Jewish press.
 Articles are in Hebrew, with abstracts in English.

 This searchable database contains digitized Jewish newspapers from around the world, including from NYPL's own collections.

 Union List of Digitized Jewish Historic Newspapers, Periodicals and e-Journals - online

 This online resource lists Jewish periodicals that are available online, both for free and through subscription databases.

 The Jewish press that was : accounts, evaluations and memories of Jewish papers in pre-Holocaust Europe - in print

-This edited volume contains historical essays of the Jewish press in various European countries.
+This edited volume contains historical essays about the Jewish press in various European countries.

 Media Decentralization: The Case of Israel's Local Newspapers - in print